datacarpentry/datacarpentry.github.io/_posts/2017-12-11-reponse-to-null-effects.md

 schedule.
 Also where traditional course curricula can be slow to change, short-courses can permit rapid inclusion of new and needed skills before they can be added elsewhere.

-**When a little goes a long way.** In many of these cases, particularly when training is truly necessary for progress, learners are already engaged in self-teaching, and conveying a large quantity of knowledge may not be as important as providing a boost of confidence and a guide to best-practices as they proceed.
-Embracing the limitations on learning and leveraging the flexibility and low-stakes of a workshop setting might actually confer an advantage in these areas.

 For those of us who work within the short course mandate, then, the question becomes: *how* can we optimize that format to best meet learners' needs?
 When setting goals for impact, we tend to think in terms of *how much* and *what type* of impact we can have, and to focus our efforts accordingly.